adback-anti-adblock-solution/adback-sdk-php-symfony/README.md

 #### Redis

-In the `config/packages/adback_sdk_php.yaml` you could add the following configuration :
+In the `config/packages/adback_sdk_php.yaml` you should add the following configuration :

 ```yaml
     cache_type: redis